gtluu/blanka2/README.md

-# BLANKA v1
+# BLANKA

-[BLANKA v1](https://gtluu.github.io/blanka/index.html) is an informatics tool used to remove noise and blank background signals from mass spectrometry data.
+BLANKA is a command line tool used to remove noise and blank background signals from mass spectrometry data.

 This repo contains the current development version of BLANKA.
 For the publication version, please see [here](https://github.com/gtluu/blanka).